mariodavid/cuba-example-concurrent-usage-prevention/README.md

 This example shows how to use CUBAs different possibilities to prohibit concurrent usage of resources (like entities).

-Sometimes certain resources of an application like a particular entity or even more general a particular part of the application should only accessed by one particular user or the system itself at a time in order to prevent the following situation:
+Sometimes certain resources of an application like a particular entity or even more general a particular part of the application should only accessed by one particular user or the system itself at a time in order to prevent the following situation (called lost update problem in DB terms):

-## Scenario: Customer `Barney Gumble` is accidentally updated twice
+## Scenario: Lost update of Customer data for `Barney Gumble`

 1. `10:30`: Customer `Barney Gumble` sends an email in order to inform about his marriage with `Edna Krababbel`.
 Therefore he wants to update his last name to `Krababbel-Gumble`
 2. `10:35`: User `leia` reads the email and opens the email and also the Customer screen from `Barney Gumble`.
 Directly after that her boss - `Jabba the Hutt` calls her in for a urgent task.
 She leaves the customer details screen open.